brahianrosswill/ComfyUI-geltz/README.md

 Precise rescaling of CFG to prevent oversaturation.
 Does not affect original structure.
 Hooks pre-CFG and rescales the guidance g = cond − uncond by matching low, mid, and high frequency quantiles to the conditional.

-It adapts cutoffs and quantiles each step, fits per-band linear maps with EMA clamps and a CFG-dependent rescale, applies them in FFT space, and returns cond_new = uncond + g_scaled.
+Adapts cutoffs and quantiles each step, fits per-band linear maps with EMA clamps and a CFG-dependent rescale, applies them in FFT space, and returns cond_new = uncond + g_scaled.

 ---